pskl/pskl.github.io/_posts/2000-01-01-ddd-refactor.markdown

 ### Rails Event Store

 If you plan on implementing Domain Events (which is a great idea) you will probably find this gem very helpful because it will enable your team to hit the ground running.
-It focuses on enabling domain events features and persistence.
+It focuses on enabling domain event features and persistence.
 It was written and is still maintained by the [Arkency team](https://arkency.com/). :warning: Rails Event Store also implements Pub/Sub.

 ## TL;DR